LilleAila/nvim-nix/README.md

 ## Notes
 This config was created using the nixvim flake template: `nix flake init --template github:nix-community/nixvim`, and following [vimjoyer's video](https://www.youtube.com/watch?v=b641h63lqy0)
+Also it is important to note that it is important to note that is important to note.